enqueuer-land/enqueuer/README.md

     ignore: true

 ##### events
 Available events are described [here](#event).
-A `publisher` object is available to access and change its attributes.
+A `this` object is available to access and change publisher attributes.
 Depending on the protocol and its implementation, such as `http` and `tcp`, there may exist a `onMessageReceived` event and a special object given `message`.
 On the other hand, an asynchronous protocol, like: `udp` and `amqp`, usually does not provide it.